Jen Schradie: Academic career

 In France, Schradie expanded her work on digital gaps to include comparative work on the French population.
 With the start of the Gilets Jaunes (Yellow Vest) in 2018, she became a frequent commentator on France 24 and other media about the role of social media in starting in sustaining the movement.
 Schradie cast doubt on the conventional wisdom that social networking platforms played a central role in sparking the protests.
 Instead, she argued that the real roots lay in real-world social and economic disparities, with social media being used as an essential tool.

 In 2018, Schradie examined how different factors drive the digital divide in online participation or digital engagement between lower and higher socio-economic groups.
 She discusses what she calls ASET resources: access, skills, empowerment, and tools.
 She asserts that lower-class individuals and organizations have less ASETs, and because of this, have less resources to participate online (such as building a robust online presence or navigating an online space).
 For example, her research describes that having consistent internet access was a challenge for people who can barely make ends meet.
 The lack of resources creates feelings of disempowerment.
 Schradie explains that middle to upper-class individuals not only tended to have more ASETs, but often feel more entitlement and confident in their ability to use digital media.

 Schradie also discusses how social class can affect digital literacy in an article, The Great Class Wedge and the Internet's Hidden Costs.

-With the onset of the Covid-19 pandemic, Schradie joined a group of Science Po researchers tasked with studying the social impact of Covid on French society.
+With the onset of the COVID-19 pandemic, Schradie joined a group of Sciences Po researchers tasked with studying the social impact of Covid on French society.
 The research spanned several months and resulted in a series of publications drawing from data, surveys, and interviews.
-The work included the surprising findings, dubbed the “Eye of the Hurricane” Paradox, that while "the large majority of individuals who are not infected by the virus may be seeing their current condition in a more positive light than they normally would."
+The work included the surprising findings, dubbed the "Eye of the Hurricane" Paradox, that while "the large majority of individuals who are not infected by the virus may be seeing their current condition in a more positive light than they normally would."